Early Start

 • Expectations for the first year

-To round out Early Start, scholars learn about resources at Duke and beyond that will help them taylor their training experience to their future goals.
+Early Start scholars learn about resources at Duke and beyond that will help them tailor their training experience to their future goals.
 Scholars hear from senior scholars, staff in the Duke Career Center, and student affinity groups.
 They also learn about internal and external scientific fellowships they can apply for as graduate students and where to get help with their applications.

 Topics covered include: